vivaria/edisonrul.ing/docs/source/cards/a/attack-reflector-unit.md

 ### Card Rulings

 Tribute 1 Cyber Dragon.
 Special Summon 1 Cyber Barrier Dragon from your hand/Deck.
-●Tributing 1 Cyber Dragon monster is a cost.
+*   Tributing 1 Cyber Dragon monster is a cost.
-●You can Tribute a face-down “Cyber Dragon” to activate “Attack Reflector Unit”.
+*   You can Tribute a face-down “Cyber Dragon” to activate “Attack Reflector Unit”.